Frequently Asked Questions

 Most kids’ and teen classes are Continuing Classes, unless otherwise noted.

 Students are sometimes concerned that they are not starting with all the other students if they join a class mid-month or mid-semester.
-However, by offering studio-style classes, a greater deal of flexibility is offered so that students may join at any time and withdraw when their schedule demands it.
+However, kids’ classes are generally project-based, while in adult continuing classes, students work on their own projects under the individualized guidance of the instructor.
+By offering this style of class, a greater deal of flexibility is offered so that students may join at any time and withdraw when their schedule demands it.
 Our exceptional faculty is accustomed to this enrollment style and they are very adept at welcoming and orienting new students to an ongoing class.
 The instructor will familiarize themselves with a student’s skill level and background and begin instruction accordingly.

 For kids’ classes and studio classes (see above) you can join a class at any time as long as there is space in the class and the curriculum permits it.
 Studio classes begin mid-September and run continuously though mid-June.
 We also offer a 10-week summer session with a different schedule to the rest of the year.